Swap-nil-2003/Quizzzeerrrrrr-Quiz-WebApp/README.md

 # Quizzzeerrrrrr-Quiz-WebApp
 Built a Quiz Web Application in which the user can take a GK quiz.
-You can open this quiz on mobile devices and desktop.
+The quiz can be viewed on mobile devices and desktop.

 # Features
 * There are a total of 15 questions.